 These muffins are great for make-ahead snacks for breakfasts!

 To store them, follow the directions in the recipe card below, then let the muffins cool completely.

 - To store in the refrigerator: Put the cooled muffins in a sealed container such as a Rubbermaid container, or zip-top plastic bag, and keep refrigerated for 2-3 days.

 - To freeze: This is going to be similar to freezing a cake.
-Wraps all your muffins either together, or individually in plastic wrap or press ’n seal.
+Wraps all your muffins either together or individually in plastic wrap or press ’n seal.
 Then wrap completely in foil.
-Place muffins in a freezer safe container, and freeze up to 3 months.
+Place muffins in a freezer-safe container, and freeze for up to 3 months.

 - To thaw: It’s best to place muffins in the fridge overnight to thaw, still completely wrapped up.
 This keeps them from getting soggy with condensation.
-If you need to thaw immediately, unwraps the frozen muffins, and heat in the oven.
+If you need to thaw immediately, unwrap the frozen muffins and heat them in the oven.

 - To reheat muffins: Place thawed and unwrapped muffins on a wire rack (for airflow) or cookie sheet and heat at 350º for 5-10 minutes until heated through.
-You could also reheat them in the microwave for at 15 second intervals until heated through.
+You could also reheat them in the microwave for 15-second intervals until heated through.

 More gluten free muffin recipes to try

 We love our gluten free muffins!
 They’re so easy to make and always turn out perfectly.

 - A favorite with my kids is gluten free chocolate chip muffins.
 They love the chocolate aspect, of course, but I also love the sour cream muffin base.
 It’s so good!